 - Funeral expenses can work out to be as high as $5,000-$20,000 currently, so that’s why you will need to factor that in to your life insurance planning

-- Next, your death benefit should replace your current income, so that your family can carry on with life without having to make major lifestyle changes.
+- Next, your death benefit should replace your current income, so that your family can carry on with life for at least three to five years without having to make major lifestyle changes.
 Remember to take into account inflation and rising costs.

 - Thirdly, factor in your debts – unpaid mortgage, credit cards and loans could eat into the death benefit amount, leaving your family with very little to take care of other expenses.